TheDude-gh/heroes3mapscan/README.txt

   a) Copy all the files to chosen folder on your webserver.
   b) In fun/config.php file set paths to the required data and access to database.
 You can leave it as that if you copy data to these folders,
      or you can set your own.
+     Also copy and rename fun/access.def.php to fun/access.php and setup database access data in it.

 4. USAGE